 It soon became clearer that this pandemic was going to go on for months, not weeks.
 We came to terms with the fact that if we wanted to keep our business sustainable long term in the new climate, where in-store shopping was not guaranteed, we had to consolidate and downsize our brick and mortar operations.
 We permanently closed our Providence shop almost exactly a year to the day from when it first opened.
 We moved our entire operation to our newly built-out Newport boutique at 146 Bellevue, and hunkered down for the long haul - saddened by what was going on, but also hopeful that these changes would actually make our business stronger on the other side of it all.
 Eventually, Rhode Island began to gradually reopen sections of the economy with safety precautions for each industry.
 There was still so much uncertainty, and we were faced with a new challenge - do we try to open our Newport shop, and fundamentally change the experience we normally strive to give our shoppers?
-Or do we continue forward, foraging this familiar yet new path online, that would guarantee the safety of our community?
-We came to the conclusion that even if we went to great lengths to follow every precaution possible to bring customers back inside the store, we were not confident that everyone would be safe beyond the shadow of a doubt.
+Or do we continue forward, foraging this familiar yet new path online?
+We came to the conclusion that even if we went to great lengths to follow every precaution possible to bring customers back inside the store, we did not know enough yet to be confident that everyone would be safe.

 The nature of our business is intimate at its core - we invite you into our little haven like an old friend, we chat, sometimes we have a drink, we pick out things we think you'll like, we want you to feel all the beautiful things to get to know the fabrics and threads, you pick out the pieces you love, you try them on, you come out so we can talk together about what does and doesn't work.
 It is so much fun for us - we hope by the end of your visit, we are friends, and when you come back, we get to know each other even more.
 We found it hard to imagine this experience with hand sanitizer or gloves, with barriers in between us at the cash wrap.
 We tried to understand how you could try clothing on safely, if it would even be possible to do it while keeping a mask undisturbed.
-We imagined steaming (thus disinfecting) every piece of clothing between each pair of hands it passed through.
-Even if we could make it work, even if we could do it one person at a time by appointment, we knew it would mean spending sometimes an hour or more with each person in an enclosed space where it would be difficult to maintain 6 feet of distance, and based on all the science we were reading, we questioned if even that was safe when one of us could be asymptotically harboring an airborne illness.
+We imagined steaming every piece of clothing between each pair of hands it passed through.
+Even if we could make it work, even if we limited the store to one party at a time, we knew it would come with so many unfamiliar regulations, and we knew in our hearts we just weren't comfortable with it.
 The only thing we knew for sure is that we could not live with the idea of getting a customer, an employee, or one of our family members sick.
 Not when we had such faith that this would not be forever, and that we could provide our store shopping experience in a new way in that interim.
-And on a lighter note, we also knew that all of these rules were so the antithesis of how we do things at Harper & Tucker - we don't want to have to tell you how you can come in, how you have to try things on (yes you can do this, no you can't do that, excuse me please pay mind to this).
-Instead of adding a bunch of rules to try to salvage some of our usual experience, we thought it would be so much easier, and so much more fun to create a new experience entirely for you while we wait for a vaccine.
+And on a lighter note, we also knew that all of these rules were so the antithesis of how we do things at Harper & Tucker - we don't want to have to tell you how you can come in, how you have to try things on.
+Instead of adding a bunch of rules to try to salvage some of our usual experience, we thought it would be more fun to create a new experience entirely.

 That new experience meant moving the shopping experience online, and beginning same-day home delivery within Rhode Island.
 We have always wanted to create a website that was unique, that brought the experience and service of our brick and mortar boutique to the realm of online shopping.
 We already felt we were doing that, but we had to communicate to our local followers that they could shop the same curated selection that they love in the boutique at harperandtucker.com.
 We understood that it was hard for some people to imagine buying before trying on, or feeling the clothing, or having all of that intimate in-person shopping experience that we know and love.
 This is still a hurdle for some, and we understand.
-But the best we could think to do, is offer to bring the clothing directly to them, hand delivered contact-free by Natalie or me, and even come back to pick up any returns, or swap out exchanges for different sizes or styles.
+But the best we could think to do, is offer to bring the clothing directly to them, hand delivered contact-free, and even come back to pick up any returns, or swap out exchanges for different sizes or styles.
 We changed the experience from you coming into our boutique, to bringing the fruits of the boutique and all of our services to you.
-Instead of shop keepers, these days we are couriers, and to be honest, it's been a fun change of pace in some moments!
-Of course, for everyone outside of RI, we continued all of our shipping services, but expanded our styling options - now, you can book a virtual shopping appointment no matter if you are down the street or across the globe.
+Instead of shop keepers, these days we are couriers.
+IOf course, for everyone outside of RI, we continued all of our shipping services, but expanded our styling options - now, you can book a virtual shopping appointment no matter if you are down the street or across the globe.

 As the summer has worn on, I'll be candid with you, sticking to this decision has been both rewarding and challenging.
 It's been rewarding because as we see our online efforts pay off, we just get more excited about the potential for harperandtucker.com to continue to grow.
 To see our online customers and sales in relation to last year gives us so much hope.
 It has been energizing to dig deep into our mission, to launch new initiatives like our rewards program and Potter League partnership, to hone and refine our curation, discover new designers, and position H&T for the future, both locally and online.
 In this time, we have really done the work to figure out who we are as a business, who we want to be in terms of style and character.
 But it has also been challenging.
 As we work away at the shop behind a locked door, we have seen droves of visitors come and go through Newport, and longed for summers past where we would be greeting them with an open door and a glass of Prosecco.
 Many have even come up and knocked on our door - unfortunately some have gotten frustrated and angry with us when we try to explain why we have not re-opened the boutique for in-store shopping.
 It has been discouraging when some people seem unsatisfied when reassure them that they can shop every single thing on the website, and that we will bring it to them outside, to their front door, or to the hotel they're staying at!
 Even though we know in our hearts this was the right decision for us, the decision we were comfortable with, it is hard to stand up for it when others think we should be opening faster.
 To put it lightly, it has not been the year of growth we had planned for in terms of in-store sales.
 Remember, before the pandemic hit, we had just moved to this new shop location (we opened on March 7th!) - built it out to be the bungalow boutique of our dreams, and waited with such excitement to welcome everyone inside on these very summer days.
 With in-store shopping paused, we have had to put off that year of in-store growth and watch July and August, usually our two biggest in-store sales months, go by as we work away on building a solid foundation for our online AND in-store future.